 - Discreet and private, graceful and sophisticated

 Luxury is misunderstood.
-It is not about price of the service/product.
+It is not about the price of the service/product.
 Consumer trends change and technology evolves; luxury is a constant.

 The traditional design business model is broken.
 Television networks, the abundance of pseudo-expert information, new competitors selling knockoffs, platforms selling design services coupled with the diminishing relevance of magazines and design centers have all contributed to parity that is not sustainable.
 To grow in our rapidly changing world, design professionals and resources have to escape the design business model and adopt the luxury business model.
 Enlightened professionals see the light.

 The luxury business model has specific laws.
-I’ve outlined many of them in reference to design; but they transcend all categories.
+I’ve outlined many of them in reference to design, but they transcend all categories.

 The first law in luxury is a ‘marketing first’ business model.
 Design professionals who wish to serve more HNW families will have to adopt the luxury business model and become proactive marketers.
-Luxury is driven by marketing that creates desire for your brand.
-The result is more clients, higher margins and increased brand equity.
+Luxury is driven by marketing that creates a desire for your brand.
+The result is more clients, higher margins, and increased brand equity.